clonesec/osCollect_Sharing/README.markdown

 Installing Node.js provides a JavaScript runtime ... see the osCollect wiki for instructions.

-## Install Postfix so the osCollect Sharing app can send emails, e.g. Password Resets
+## Install Postfix so the osCollect Sharing app can send emails

 See these instructions to allow this rails app to send emails ... see the osCollect wiki for instructions.